devendrarajput/Calculus/Unit5.md

 ## IVT - Intermediate Value Theorem
 - 1st existance theorem
-    - Condition 1: f(x) should be continious in closed interval [a,b] i.e pictorically no holes, jumps e.t.c
+    - Condition 1: f(x) should be continuous in closed interval [a, b] i.e pictorially no holes, jumps e.t.c
     - For a given interval [a, b] the y values at endpoints will be f(a) and f(b)
-    - IVT gaurtees that any value of y that lies between f(a) and f(b) will always exist atleast once on the fuction within the interval [a, b]
+    - IVT guaranteed that any value of y that lies between f(a) and f(b) will always exist at least once on the function within the interval [a, b]

 > [Q2]
 > q2.png
-> a) Yes, since the function is twice diffentiable, it must be continous.
+> a) Yes, since the function is twice differentiable, it must be continuous.
 So, the IVT applies: since h(5)=40 and h(15)=70, there must be a time c within interval [5, 15] such that h(c)=50
 > b) IVT doesn't apply as v(20)=2 and v(30)=4 and 1.5 doesn't lie within this interval
 > Avg rate of change = h(30)-h(20)/(30-20) = (80-65)/10 = 15/10 = 1.5
-> Since the funtion h(t) is diffentiable, it must be continous.
+> Since the function h(t) is diffentiable, it must be continous.
 The MVT applies and there must be some value c in interval [20,30] such that f'(c) = 1.5

 ## EVT - Extreme Value Theorem
-   - Condition 1: f(x) should be continious in closed interval [a,b] i.e pictorically no holes, jumps e.t.c
+   - Condition 1: f(x) should be continuous in closed interval [a, b] i.e pictorially no holes, jumps e.t.c
    - EVT gaurantees that f has alease one minimum value and at least on maximum value on [a, b]

 ## Extrema